Steve Allison

-Stephen Philip Allison (born January 4, 1947) is a Texas politician representing District 121 in the Texas House of Representatives.
+Stephen Philip Allison (born January 4, 1947) is an American politician who represented the 121st district in the Texas House of Representatives from 2019 to 2025.

 Personal life

 Allison is a graduate of Texas Christian University, he met his wife Peggy while attending the school.
 He also attended University of Houston Law Center.
 Allison and his wife Peggy have 2 children, and are both members of St. Mark’s Episcopal Church where they both have taught Sunday school.
 He is an attorney.

 Political career

+Early political career

 Allison has served on the Alamo Heights Independent School District Early Childhood Task Force, and on the VIA Metropolitan Transit Authority Board of Trustees for 8 years and the last 2 as Vice Chairman.

-Allison was elected to represent district 121 in the Texas House of Representatives on November 6, 2018 and was sworn in on January 8, 2019.
-In the Texas House, Allison voted for pay raises for public school teachers, librarians, counselors and school nurses.
-He increased funding for women's health care, providing lower-income women increases access to cancer screenings and mammograms.
-Allison passed a health care bill that improves access to medications for children and ensures hospitals can operate at full capacity.
-Allison is a strong supporter of local police and opposed the de-fund the police movement.
-He serves on the Public Health and Public Education committees.
+Allison was elected to represent District 121 in the Texas House of Representatives on November 6, 2018 and was sworn in on January 8, 2019.
+Alison ran with the endorsement of the outgoing state representative for the seat, retiring House Speaker Joe Straus.